 Mr. Harding presented a draft expansion plan for golf cart pathways.
 This map showed planned pathways as well as planned areas for widening current pathways.
 Chair Cleveland asked staff if this proposed ordinance would change the way equestrians use golf carts to get to the horse show.
 Mr. O'Dell responded that this would actually allow them to use the roadways, as well as the 8'-wide+ pathways.
 So this ordinance essentially legalizes the use of golf carts throughout the Village.
 Dr. Kristy Lund asked if only the sheriff oversees golf cart problems.
 Mr. O'Dell responded that the Village has been working with PBSO on drafting regulations that they can properly enforce.
 Mr. O'Dell said that you would not be able to operate a golf cart on Pierson Road.
 Ms. Garrett mentioned that in many other states, you can't get a driver's license until you're at least a year older than 16.
 With many equestrians coming from other states during season, many of the younger riders won't be able to operate a golf cart in Wellington depending on what state they are from.
-She then noted that junior riders make up a large portion of those who operate a golf carts in the EPA.
-She then said that if the Village recommends that the minimum age to operate a golf cart is 16, then she doesn't think a driver's license at 16 years of age.
+She then noted that junior riders make up a large portion of those who operate golf carts in the EPA.
+She then said that if the Village recommends that the minimum age to operate a golf cart is 16, then she doesn't think a driver's license should be required since it is unfair to those who live in other states where you cannot obtain a driver's license at 16 years of age.